Best Paper Trading Platforms - Our Top Picks for December 2023

 - iOS and Android apps

 - Trade Bitcoin, Ripple, Ethereum, and Litecoin

-The Best Paper Trading Platform in 2022:
+The Best Sites for Paper Trading Stocks in 2023:

 eToro - Best overall

 WeBull - Best desktop app